Chalarangelo/30-seconds-of-code/snippets/luhnCheck.md

 title: luhnCheck
 tags: math,algorithm,advanced
 firstSeen: 2018-01-03T11:02:35+02:00
-lastUpdated: 2020-12-28T13:49:24+02:00
+lastUpdated: 2021-10-13T19:29:39+02:00
 ---

-Implementation of the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) used to validate a variety of identification numbers, such as credit card numbers, IMEI numbers, National Provider Identifier numbers etc.
+Implements the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) used to validate a variety of identification numbers, such as credit card numbers, IMEI numbers, National Provider Identifier numbers etc.

 - Use `String.prototype.split('')`, `Array.prototype.reverse()` and `Array.prototype.map()` in combination with `parseInt()` to obtain an array of digits.
 - Use `Array.prototype.splice(0, 1)` to obtain the last digit.